opennet-initiative/mitgliedsantrag/www/php-iban-4.2.1/README.md

 # Convert an IBAN to human format.
 To do this, we
 # add a space every four characters.
 $human_iban = $myIban->HumanFormat();

+# Convert an IBAN to obfuscated format for relative
+# identification.
+To do this, we replace all but the
+# leading country code and final four characters with
+# asterisks.
+$obfsucated_iban = $myIban->ObfuscatedFormat();
 ```

 IBAN Country-Level Functions